mrkkrp/nixos-config/README.md

 # nixos-install
 ```

-Enter root password when asked.
+Enter the root password when asked.
+Reboot.

-If everything went well, reboot.

 ## Setting password for the normal user